apache/incubator-retired-pirk/README.md

 Pirk may be built with a specific pom file via ‘mvn package -f ’

-Dependencies can be found in the pom.xml file and include [Apache Hadoop](http://hadoop.apache.org/), [Apache Spark](http://spark.apache.org/), [Apache Storm](http://storm.apache.org)and [Elasticsearch](https://github.com/elastic/elasticsearch).
+Dependencies can be found in the pom.xml file and include [Apache Hadoop](http://hadoop.apache.org/), [Apache Spark](http://spark.apache.org/), [Apache Storm](http://storm.apache.org) and [Elasticsearch](https://github.com/elastic/elasticsearch).
 Currently, Pirk may be utilized in a distributed Hadoop/MapReduce, Storm or Spark framework as well as in standalone mode.

 If you are a User, please check out the [For Users](http://pirk.incubator.apache.org/for_users) section of the Pirk website.